 Frequently Asked Questions

 What happened to Cleveland Pools?
-In January 2024, the Pools were affected by flooding from the River Avon.
-Floodwater entered parts of the site, including the plant room, causing damage that meant the Pools had to close to protect the site and ensure safety.
+In January 2024, the Pools were affected following flooding from the River Avon.
+We now understand that water entered the plant room because the locking mechanism on the flood-protection door was not fully effective during the flood.
+Further damage occurred beneath the pool when it was emptied without first managing groundwater levels, which placed pressure on the structure and pipework.
+This damage meant the Pools had to close to protect the site and ensure safety.

 How serious is the damage?
 Since the flooding, the Trust has carried out detailed technical and engineering investigations.
 These confirmed damage to the plant room and equipment, as well as pipework beneath the main pool, all of which will need to be repaired before the Pools can reopen.